wengxu/CSE-3901-Final-Project/README.md

 Please list who did what for each part of the project.
 Also list if people worked together (pair programmed) on a particular section.

-* Searching: Nebras
+* Searching: Nebras, Karl
 * Login System: Karl
-* User MVC: Karl, Alex, Xu
+* User MVC: Karl, Alex, Xu, Nebras
 * Web scraping for User data: Alex, Xu
 * Free time tables MVC: Xu
 * Setting up the database: Jon, Nebras, Karl
-* Layouts and CSS: Alex
+* Layouts and CSS: Alex, Karl, Nebras